 This kills millions more people each year than tobacco

-About 11 million deaths worldwide were linked to poor diet in 2017, according to a recent research review published in The Lancet.
+About 11 million deaths worldwide were linked to poor diet in 2017, according to major research published in The Lancet last year.

 Consuming too much sodium, a major contributor to heart conditions and high blood pressure, was found to be the leading cause of diet-related death globally, the study says.